maddluxx/stepik_lessons/README.md

 # stepik_auto-tests-course

-Homework for the course "Автоматизация UI-тестирования на Python".
+Homework for the course "UI Test Automation with Python".

 The purpose of this repo is quite self-explanatory.